datopian/playbook/onboarding/tech/README.md

 First, please actively takes notes on your experience so you can provide constructive and critical feedback 📣 both on this guide and especially on the tools you use so that we can improve them. 👍

-Create an issue in the Onboarding issue tracker based on this template to track your progress and record the results of your work.
-When completing items that require outputs make sure you record the outputs in the issue (either inline in the task or at the bottom for larger items).
+Create an issue in the [Onboarding issue tracker](https://gitlab.com/datopian/dojo/onboarding/-/issues) based on this template to track your progress and record the results of your work.
+When completing items that require outputs, make sure you record the outputs in the issue (either inline in the task or at the bottom for larger items).

 ```md
 When doing something substantive